As a child, England was all I knew. It was all my family knew. And then, one day, everything changed.

 - Kansai has a little bit of everything

-Tokyo may be the capital, but to me Kansai is the place to be.
+Tokyo may be the capital, but to me, Kansai is the place to be.
 There’s Kyoto, the old capital with over 100 temples, it’s a must-see for any tourist.
 Nara, more temples.
 Osaka has shopping and food.
 And then there’s Kobe which is set between the mountains and the sea and is considered second only to Yokohama when it comes to fashion.

 So there you have it, my 21 lessons I learned from living in Japan.

-That’s the joy of life.
+Never in my wildest dreams figured I’d end up in Japan.
+But that’s the joy of life.
 You never know where it’s going to take you.